 1901 Fort Place, SE

-Anacostia Community Museum Plaza
+Anacostia Community Museum Plaza and indoor exhibition

 Supporting Sponsor: The Hillside Foundation – Allan & Shelley Holt

 Additional support provided by AARP DC.

 This exhibition received federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center, and from the Asian Pacific American Initiatives Pool, administered by the Smithsonian Asian Pacific American Center.